MyPureCloud/developer-center-blog/source/2021-08-31-genesys-cicd/index.md

 5. **Enforce consistency in the build and deployment process, not conformity in the development process**.
 Efficiency and quality do not come through standardized languages or centralized architectural control, but a standardized testing and deployment pipeline that all services flow through.
 Development teams pick the individual technologies that are best for their microservices.
 We use the deployment pipeline to enforce consistency how software is tested.

-So enough about high level principles, lets get into our CI/CD pipeline.
+So enough about high-level principles, lets get into our CI/CD pipeline.

 ## Our CI/CD pipeline

-Our CI/CD pipelines consist of seven steps illustrated in the diagram below:
+Our CI/CD pipelines comprise seven steps and are illustrated in the diagram below:

 ![The Genesys Cloud CICID Pipeline ](gc_cicd.png)